pingcap/docs/tools/tidb-binlog-cluster.md

 ### Pump

-Pump is used to record the binlogs generated in TiDB, reorder the binlogs based on the commit time of the transaction, and send binlogs to Drainer for consumption.
+Pump is used to record the binlogs generated in TiDB, sort the binlogs based on the commit time of the transaction, and send binlogs to Drainer for consumption.

 ### Drainer